Mark Fleischer, Publisher & Editor-in-Chief

 Julia Warren, StoryBoard Editor

-Julia is our lead proofreader and editor.
+Julia has served as proofreader and editor.
 Julia has lived in Memphis since 2012 and does editing work for the Memphis Daily News.

 Josh Whitehead, Chronicler of City Planning